Kiev Ukraine Travel Highlights

 Hugging the Dnieper River, Kiev’s gold-domed churches standout in the skyline.
 We spent two days seeing monuments, churches, museums, markets, art murals, and learned there’s a lot to discover.
 Don’t miss!
 So much to discover, but a highlight was the 11th-century Kiev Pechersk Lavra monastery, catacombs, and collection of gold from the ancient Scythian period.

 Sharing our 48 hours in Kiev and recommendations on what to see, where to stay & dine.

-Highlights of Kiev in 2 Days
+Highlights of Kiev

 We highly recommend reserving a tour with a private guide since Kiev is not an easy city to navigate.
 Our guide Pavel Korsun is a tour and travel guide who knows Kiev extremely well and can also guide tours throughout the Ukraine.
 You can view his site and tours available at here.
 Pavel can customize your tour and accommodate your needs/interests.

 He can be reached via email here, or by Cell-Phone, Viber, WhatsApp: 38 050 936 96 80, Skype: pavelkorsun

 For reference, here’s our 2 days of touring with Pavel and seeing the highlights of the city.

 - St. Vladimir’s Cathedral